Rupee continues to depreciate against dollar

 Business

-During the intraday trade, the rupee was being quoted at 221.50, depreciating by Rs1.64 against the greenback.
+During the intraday trade, the rupee was being quoted at 223.50, depreciating by Rs2.08 against the greenback.

-The rupee also declined against the dollar on the first business day of the week and settled at 219.86 after declining by Re0.88.
+The rupee also declined against the dollar on the second business day of the week and settled at 221.42 after declining by Re1.56.

-Meanwhile, the spread between inter-bank and open-market rates also soared as the greenback was being traded at 232 in the open market.
+However, the dollar is also gaining strength internationally, hitting a 24-year peak against the yen and reaching new highs versus the Australian and New Zealand dollars on Wednesday after U.S. economic data reinforced the view that the Federal Reserve will continue aggressive policy tightening.